kammitama5/kammitama5.github.io/_posts/2021-7-22-Thursday-July-22nd.md

 a non-traditional path, and the creativity that brings to the research practice, is relieving.
 - It's a strange thing, but even if I continue to get rejected now, I feel like I still feel encouraged to keep going and not become discouraged by the process.
 I no longer feel like applying is pissing in the wind lol.
+- Coincidentally, the thing that gave me access was something I did out of spite.
+But that's a story for another time lol.
+I did enjoy being asked that question, and saying to my mentor "yeah, I applied out of spite."
+That happened again recently and I also got into that opportunity, too, which is funny.
+Both were really unexpected.

 ## This week was not very busy
 - This week wasn't exceptionally busy, but I had a few very big events in terms of the general work I am doing.
 So for example,